ctuning/ctuning-datasets-min/README.md

 Minimal data sets used for autotuning and co-design in computer engineering
 ===========================================================================

-Various public data sets for public bechmarks and kernels used in our research on universal and multi-objective autotuning/crowd-tuning.
-It is possible to reproduce and extend some techniques from our recent papers:
+These are various public data sets for public bechmarks and kernels used in our research on universal and multi-objective autotuning/crowd-tuning in the CK format.
+They help the community reproduce and extend techniques from our computer systems research:

 * http://arxiv.org/abs/1506.06256
 * http://hal.inria.fr/hal-01054763
 * https://hal.inria.fr/inria-00436029
 * http://arxiv.org/abs/1407.4075

-Our eventual goal is to gradually release all our artifacts (code and data) to help community reproduce and extend this research.
+We have released all data sets and benchmarks to help the community reproduce and build upon our research.

 Status
 ======